-This assessment has identified features of interest within the development area, several of which require further evaluation to establish their date and character.
-When this evaluation has been carried out and when more detailed designs for the development are received it will be possible to recommended mitigatory measures to minimise the impact of the development on the archaeological and historical features, as well as on the historic landscape.
+This assessment has identified features of interest in close proximity to the development area.
+When this evaluation has been carried out and when more detailed designs for the development are received it will be possible to recommended mitigatory measures to minimise the impact of the development on the archaeological and historical features, as well as on the historic garden.